Kyoto Itinerary 4 Days: A City of a Million Temples

 If you want to squeeze one or two more sights into this day’s itinerary, here are a few other things to do in Kyoto.

-Kennin-ji – (Website | Map) If you can swing it and you’re not too tired of visiting another temple, try to add this stunning temple to your tour of the Gion District.
+Kennin-ji – If you can swing it and you’re not too tired of visiting another temple, try to add this stunning temple to your tour of the Gion District.
 Built in 1202, Kennin-ji is the oldest Zen temple in Kyoto.
-The gardens are particularly beautiful.
-Look out for the painting of the twin dragons on the ceiling of the main hall.
+The gardens are lovely.
+Look out for the painting of the twin dragons on the main hall’s ceiling.

-Kyoto International Manga Museum – (Website | Map) If you love manga, then visit this museum.
-The museum has over 50,000 manga on display.
+Kyoto International Manga Museum—If you love manga, visit this museum.
+It has over 50,000 manga on display.

 DAY 4 – South Kyoto + North Higashiyama